paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2010-01-27-wellington.markdown

 series: Australasia 2009
 date: '2010-01-27 23:12:23 +0000'
 excerpt: From Nelson I reluctantly headed back to Wellington, cursing myself for not having an itinerary that continued south.
 However, Wellington will remain the most memorable city of this trip, although perhaps not entirely for the right reasons.
+image:
+  url: /2010/01/wellington_cable_car.jpg
+  caption: The Wellington Cable Car takes passengers from Lambton Quay in the CBD to the suburb of Kelburn, and the Wellington Botanic Garden
 tags:
   - Travel
   - New Zealand